-For families who are able to pay for therapy, AIM offers a reasonable rate equal to the DFO rate.
+For families who are able to pay for therapy, AIM offers a subsidized rate making it more accessible to families.
 The AIM rate is inclusive with no added or hidden costs.

-AIM offers a subsidized treatment program, as funding permits.
+AIM offers an integrated inclusive treatment program at a subsidy rate lower than the self-funded option.
 All families are welcome to apply, but priority is given to those whose household income is less than $75,000 per year, and who are currently on the waitlist for government funded autism services.The subsidy rate depends on each family’s situation.

-Regardless of funding, all children at AIM receive best-in-class treatment based on their individual needs.
+Regardless of which funding option, all children at AIM receive best-in-class treatment based on their individual needs.